Somolu

 Somolu (or Shomolu) is a local government area (LGA) in Lagos.
-It is located in Southwest Nigeria, North of Lagos city and its administrative headquarters is located on Durosimi Street.
+It is located in Southwest Nigeria, North of Lagos city, and its administrative headquarters is located on Durosimi Street.
 Somolu Local Government is part of the Lagos East Senatorial Zone and a lawmaker represents the district at the Federal House of Representatives.
-Somolu is plagued by problems of poor sanitation, high rent, overall poverty and youth criminal subculture.
+Somolu is plagued by problems of poor sanitation, high rent, overall poverty, and youth criminal subculture.
 It is also known for its printing industry, which is the largest in Lagos and one of the most diverse in the world.
-Most notably, offset and digital print shops can be found on the Bajulaiye Road.
+Most notably, offset and digital print shops can be found both off and on Bajulaiye Road as well as Oguntolu and many more.

 It had a population of 403,569 in 2006, according to the Nigerian State Population Census.
 Although, this number is likely not entirely accurate since it was calculated by finding the population of Lagos proper then using geospatial data to identify the populations the individual local government areas, and there are disputes as to the number for Lagos overall as well.
 The governor of Lagos State, Bola Tinubu, claimed that a census conducted by the National Population Commission and Lagos at the same time placed the population of the state at upwards of 17.5 million.
 The 2006 census found Lagos' population to be approximately 9 million.
 The most prominent ethnic group is the Yorubas, which are mostly made up of the Egbas, Aworis, Ijebus and Ilajes.

 Somolu is classified as a third-tier of government and the most prevalent language is Yoruba, although English and Nigerian has become more common for communication between the Yoruba people and other ethnic groups.
 It is about 14.6 km2 in overall size.
-It is one of 774 local government areas in Nigeria, and 20 in Lagos.
-It has a very high occupancy ratio and its land is predominantly dedicated to residential construction with very little dedicated to other industry.
+It is one of 774 local government areas in Nigeria and 20 in Lagos.
+It has a very high occupancy ratio and its land is predominantly dedicated to residential construction with very little dedicated to other industries.
 Somolu LGA is partitioned into 8 communities, which exist under 8 administrative wards; the communities are Onipanu, Okesuna/Alase, Igbari, Fadeyi/Igbobi, Bashua, Orile/Alade, Bajulaiye and Ijebu-Tedo.
-The 8 administrative wards operate above these communities and are labelled ward A, B, C, V, E, F, G and H.
+The 8 administrative wards operate above these communities and are labeled wards A, B, C, V, E, F, G, and H.